 Hail is something else to remember when it comes to volatile spring and summer weather.
 Not only can hail cosmetically harm a metal roof, it can also damage seams and reduce the roof’s water-shedding capabilities.
 RC-2000 can help protect against hail damage, potentially saving you time and money dealing with insurance claims.
 Because it cures quickly, RC-2000 can be applied when the weather is less than predictable.

 Our products are resistant to water, corrosion and extreme weather conditions, thanks to their outstanding adhesion to properly prepared surfaces.
 RC-2000 is thermally stable, offering 87% solar reflectance to resist the peeling and cracking that ultraviolet exposure and extreme weather can cause.
 Because it can be applied within a temperature range of 40°–110° F (4.4°–43.3°C), the window of time when installation can take place is incredibly flexible.

 Don’t Let Bad Weather Stop You from Coating Your Metal Roof

 Inland Coatings products coat several different types of roofs.
 Metal roofs and single-ply (TPO, EPDM, Hypalon) roofs can benefit from our rubber roof coatings.
 Modifieds/BUR and SPUF roofing systems can also be coated with Inland Coatings products.
 Regardless of which of these roofing systems you have, our synthetic rubber coatings come with even more benefits than early water resistance.
-Because it’s ENERGY STAR® rated and features a Class A fire rating (the best), RC-2000 will save energy costs while making your structure safer.
+Because it’s ENERGY STAR rated and features a Class A fire rating (the best), RC-2000 can save energy costs while making your structure safer.
 This spring, don’t let unstable weather stop you from repairing and protecting your metal roof.